utstikkar/IntroPythonForDS/README.md

 ### Running the IPython interpreter and a python file
 Slides on this topic start here:

+### IPython Notebook
+A live demo will be given during the masterclass.

+Read and experiment further the IPython Notebook environment with [this IPython Notebook](http://nbviewer.ipython.org/github/ipython/ipython/blob/2.x/examples/Notebook/Running%20Code.ipynb)

 ### Python basics
 Times to get your hands dirty.
 Read and test for yourself the examples provided in: [The SciPy Lectures -- The Python Language](http://scipy-lectures.github.io/intro/language/python_language.html)

+Practice those examples using alternatively python files, the IPython interpreter and an IPython Notebook.

 ## License